 Resting the foot on the clutch pedal

-The clutch pedal is not a footrest.
-You are inadvertently straining the clutch and its components.
-Even the lightest of tap on the clutch pedal causes the pressure plates to rub against the flywheel which can lead to burned-out plates and even some nasty, expensive repairs.
-Also, keeping your foot on the clutch while driving can cause it to slip slightly with noticeable power loss.
+When you are riding the clutch, you are inadvertently straining the clutch and its components.
+Even the lightest of a tap on the clutch pedal causes the pressure plates to rub against the flywheel which can lead to burned-out plates and even some nasty, expensive repairs.
+Also, keeping your foot on the clutch while driving can cause the latter to slip slightly with noticeable power loss.

 Dropping a gear for engine-braking is a good practice to effectively slow down the car.
 But, this should not be done under normal driving.